ucbds-infra/otter-grader/docs/using_otter.md

     ...
 ```

-To create the zipfile for Gradescope, use the `otter gen` command after `cd`ing into the directory you created.
+To create the zipfile for Gradescope, use the `otter generate` command after `cd`ing into the directory you created.
 For the directory above, once I've `cd`ed into `gradescope`, I would run the following to generate the zipfile:

 ```
-otter gen data.csv utils.py
+otter generate data.csv utils.py
 ```

 As above, Otter automatically found our requirements file at `./requirements.txt`.
-Notice also that we didn't indicate the path to the tests directory; this is because the default argument of the `-t` flag is `./tests`, so otter found them automatically.
+Notice also that we didn't indicate the path to the tests directory; this is because the default argument of the `-t` flag is `./tests`, so Otter found them automatically.

 After this command finishes running, you should have a file called `autograder.zip` in the current working directory: